irrubio/tropituna_adaptation/README.md

 ## Description

-This repository allows to replicate results from the article *Adaptation to climate change in industrial fisheries: evidence from the Basque tropical tuna system*.
+This repository allows to replicate results from the article *Adaptation to climate change in industrial fisheries: progress in the Basque tropical tuna system*.
 The scripts in Figure 1 produce figures from the manuscript.
 The 'data' folder contains the 'non-public' data used to run the scripts.

 ![](Images/outline_scripts.jpg)